BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 ---------

 Type hint is a setting type.
-It is intended to be used by validators, like the built-in :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` to validate a setting's value.
+It is intended to be used by validators like the built-in :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>` to validate a setting value.
 Otherwise it carries no meaning and is just a valid Python object.

 The :class:`ValueTypeValidator <concrete_settings.validators.ValueTypeValidator>`